 - Catalog Computers: Three catalog computers are available for use to see if an item is available and to place holds on items.

 - Notary: We offer a free notary service whenever a notary is on staff.
 Be sure to call ahead to see if a notary is available when you plan to visit!
 Please note: notaries are allowed to deny a notarization request if the document is incomplete, the signer does not understand what is being notarized, they suspect the document will be used for illegal purposes, or if the notary is not familiar with or is uncomfortable with what is being notarized.

 - Exam Proctoring: Our librarians are happy to proctor an exam for you.
 Be sure to contact us seven days in advance for availability.

 - Study Rooms: We have three small study rooms available on a first come, first served basis.
 Study rooms fit 1-2 people.

 - Meeting Rooms: Local organizations and clubs can use our meeting rooms free of charge.
 Groups must have an application on file and must reserve the room at least three days in advance.
 The rooms are available during regular library hours and must be vacated 15 minutes prior to closing.
-They are not available for showers, birthday parties, demonstrations, etc. Click here for meeting room application and guidelines.
+They are not available for showers, birthday parties, demonstrations, etc. Click for meeting room application and policy.